-As one purpose of the 2012 NSSME was to identify trends in science and mathematics education, the process of developing survey instruments began with the questionnaires that had been used in the earlier national surveys, in 1977, 1985-86, 1993, and 2000.
-The project Advisory Board, comprised of experienced researchers in science and mathematics education, reviewed these questionnaires and made recommendations about retaining or deleting particular
+Because one purpose of the 2018 NSSME+ was to identify trends in science and mathematics education, the process of developing survey instruments began with the questionnaires that were used in the 2012 NSSME.
+The project's Advisory Board, composed of experienced researchers in computer science, science, and mathematics education, reviewed the 2012 questionnaires and made recommendations about retaining or deleting particular items.
+Additional items that were needed to provide important information about the current status of computer science, science, and mathematics education.